 John Fitzgerald is a specialist in the engineering of resilient systems, particularly using rigorous model-based design techniques.
 He is currently leading for the School on the design of the first major university building at Newcastle Science Central - a new home for all our research and teaching activities from autumn 2017.
 You can see the state of building here.
 Until 2015, John served as Director of Research in the School of Computing Science, and is now Director of the Centre for Software Reliability and Deputy Head of School.

-John is Chairman of FME, the main European body bringing together researchers and practitioners in rigorous methods of systems development.
+John recently completed a decade as Chair of FME, the main European body bringing together researchers and practitioners in rigorous methods of systems development.
 He is a Fellow of the BCS, and a member of the EPSRC College.
-He is a member of the ACM and IEEE.
+He is a member of the ACM, IEEE and INCOSE.

-John founded the MSc in Computer Security and Resilience.
-Within the programme, he also runs the following modules:
+I founded the MSc in Computer Security and Resilience.
+Within the programme, I still contribute to the following modules: